domosute/FreePBX-Memo/FreePBX16-Asterisk18-RockyLinux9.md

 #### 1.3.8 Accessing FreePBX from the Web Browser

-Access host server GUI then set `username`, `password` and `notification email` as requested on the page followed by clicking `set up system` at the bottom right.
+Access the host server GUI then set `username`, `password` and `notification email` as requested on the page followed by clicking `set up system` at the bottom right.
 This will lead to the language selection page, select the language (English) then `submit`.
 If all goes well, FreePBX login page will show up.